Asymptotic strictly pseudoconvex CR structure for asymptotically locally complex hyperbolic manifolds: Normal Jacobi fields estimates

 \subsection{A volume growth upper bound}

-In this section, we compute a pointwise upper bound on the volume density function $\lambda$ defined in section \ref{dfn:lambda} thanks to the normal Jacobi fields estimates derived earlier.
+In this section, we compute a pointwise upper bound on the volume density function $\lambda$ defined in section \ref{dfn:lambda} using the normal Jacobi fields estimates derived earlier.
 The proof relies on an adapted choice for a basis of the tangent space $T_p\dK$ and on Hadamard's inequality on determinants.